xScoopy/My_Movies/README.md

 Single MongoDB Atlas cluster in use, shared among users at present.

+## How to use - intermediate
+Pull docker image 'jleary070/my-movies' from docker hub

+run docker container using the pulled image.

+navigate to localhost:5000 to view webpage after container is running.

+modify dockerfile's port to use a port desired other than 5000

 ## How to use - advanced
 ### Pre-requisites:
 - API Key from themoviedb.org